How to Remove Air from a Closed Loop System: A Comprehensive Guide

 What should I do if air keeps returning to my closed loop system?

-Yes, if air keeps returning, check for leaks in the system and ensure that all connections are secure to prevent air ingress.
+If air keeps returning, check for leaks in the system and make sure all connections are tight to stop air from getting in.

 How often should I check for air in my closed loop system?